denizOgut/Software-Notes/OCP Oracle® Certified Professional Java SE 17 Developer Study Guide Exam 1Z0-829 Notes.md

 ---
 ### Uninitialized Local Variables

-Local variables do not have a default value and must be initialized before use.
-Furthermore, the compiler will report an error if you try to read an uninitialized value.
+==**Local variables do not have a default value and must be initialized before use.**== Furthermore, the compiler will report an error if you try to read an uninitialized value.

 ```java
 4: public int notValid() {